elastic/kibana/rfcs/text/0016_buildkite.md

 # Motivation

 We have lived with the scalability and stability problems of our current Jenkins infrastructure for several years.
 We have spent a significant amount of time designing around problems, and are limited in how we can design our pipelines.
-Since the company-wide effort to move to a new system has been cancelled for the forseeable future, we are faced with either re-engineering the way we use Jenkins, or exploring other solutions and potentially managing one ourselves.
+Since the company-wide effort to move to a new system has been cancelled for the foreseeable future, we are faced with either re-engineering the way we use Jenkins, or exploring other solutions and potentially managing one ourselves.

 This RFC is focused on the option of using a system other than Jenkins, and managing it ourselves (to the extent that it must be managed).
 If the RFC is rejected, the alternative will be to instead invest significantly into Jenkins to further stabilize and scale our usage of it.